-Suggest the following measures to stay safe during an earthquake:
+Follow these measures to stay safe during an earthquake:

 - Drop, cover, and hold.
 Move only as far as necessary to reach a safe place.
 Most persons injured in earthquakes move more than 5 feet during the shaking. - If indoors, stay there until the shaking stops.
 Many fatalities occur when people run outside, only to be killed by falling debris from collapsing walls.
 It is safer to stay indoors until the shaking stops and it is safe to exit.
-When going outdoors, move quickly away from the building to prevent injury from falling debris.

-Tell the participants that there is a 20% chance of an equal or larger quake in the 2 hours following an earthquake.

-- If outdoors, find a spot away from buildings, trees, streetlights and power lines, and overpasses.
+When going outdoors, move quickly away from the building to prevent injury from falling debris. - There is a 20% chance of an equal or larger quake in the 2 hours following an earthquake. - If outdoors, find a spot away from buildings, trees, streetlights and power lines, and overpasses.
 Drop to the ground and stay there until the shaking stops.
 Injuries can occur from falling trees, street lights and power lines, or building debris. - If in a vehicle, pull over at a clear location free of hazards and stop.
 Stay in the vehicle with seatbelt fastened until the shaking stops.
 Turn on the radio to get information regarding the quake and any damage to roadways that may have occurred.

-CONTENT Provide the following tips based on the area in which you live: If in a high-rise building, expect the fire alarms and sprinklers to go off during an earthquake.
+Tips based on the area in which you live:

+- If in a high-rise building, expect the fire alarms and sprinklers to go off during an earthquake.
 Check for and extinguish small fires.
-Do not use the elevators.
-If in a coastal area, move to higher ground.
-Earthquakes often generate tsunamis.
-If in a mountainous area or near unstable slopes or cliffs, be alert for falling rocks and other debris that could be loosened by the earthquake.
+Do not use the elevators. - If in a coastal area, move to higher ground.
+Earthquakes often generate tsunamis. - If in a mountainous area or near unstable slopes or cliffs, be alert for falling rocks and other debris that could be loosened by the earthquake.
 Also, watch for landslides that could be triggered by the earthquake.

-What is the first thing you should do following an earthquake?
-Stress that immediately following an earthquake, they Check themselves for injuries.
+Immediately following an earthquake, you should:

+- Check yourself for injuries.
 Often, people tend to check on others without checking themselves.
-Point out that the participants will be better able to help others if they are not injured or if they have received first aid for their injuries.
-Protect themselves from further danger by putting on long pants, a long-sleeved shirt, sturdy shoes or work boots, and work gloves.
+You will be better able to help others if you are not injured or if you have received first aid for your injuries. - Protect yourself from further danger by putting on long pants, a long-sleeved shirt, sturdy shoes or work boots, and work gloves.